 If you’re over 18, a student and living in a London borough (so that will be nearly all of you!) you will be entitled to discounted travel with an Oyster photocard.
-This is FREE and gets you 30% off the price of adult-rate Travelcards and Bus & Tram passes, something that’s really useful to get hold of if you regularly get around by public transport.
+TFL now ask for a £20 non-refunable fee, but this gets you 30% off the price of adult-rate Travelcards and Bus & Tram passes, something that’s really useful to get hold of if you regularly get around by public transport.
 The only downside is that you need to be fully enrolled at LSE before you apply, as TfL will need to confirm your registration with the University.

 In the meantime, you can find out more about the Student Oyster Photocard on the TFL website and the LSE Oystercard support web page.

 Fancy getting out of London for the weekend or heading back home for the holidays?
 Well make sure you get a railcard for your journeys on National Rail services!
 For everyone aged 16-25 and mature students, the £30 railcard is typically paid back within 3 journeys and a must for those planning on travelling around the UK during their time at LSE.
 For details on how to purchase your railcard, visit the website here.